The brilliant scientist Albert Einstein said, “Everything is energy.” And, that includes human beings.

 By eating tropical fruits in New York, where they simply do NOT grow, we are going against the seasons, the cycles of nature, and the climate.

 This doesn’t mean you can never eat a banana in the Northeastern United States.
-Just keep in mind that it may be better for your health to have the fruit that grows in abundance all over this region at this time of year: apples and pears.
+Just keep in mind that it may be better for your health to have the fruit that grows in abundance where you live.
+In the Northeastern US, apples and pears reign supreme at this time of year.

 Trust in the wisdom of the universe to increase your energy.
 Everything in nature is perfectly designed.
 If bananas grow best in the tropics that is the best place for them to be eaten.